 \section{Introduction}

-In remote storage settings, encryption cannot protect against all security vulnerabilities.
-For instance, the order in which a client accesses their outsourced data, known as the \textit{access pattern}, can leak sensitive information.
+In remote storage settings, where a client outsources their data to a server, encryption is an important mechanism for protecting data content.
+Unfortunately encryption alone cannot protect against all vulnerabilities.
+For instance, the order in which a client accesses its outsourced data, known as the \textit{access pattern}, can leak sensitive information.
 Access pattern vulnerabilities have been demonstrated in a number of domains.
-These include, but are not limited to, leakage through page fault patterns in secure processors \cite{shinde2016preventing,wang2017leaky,xu2015controlled}, through SQL query patterns on encrypted outsourced databases \cite{islam2012access,kellaris2016generic} and through search patterns, resulting in query recovery attacks, in searchable encryptions \cite{cash2015leakage,islam2012access}.
+These include, but are not limited to, leakage through page fault patterns in secure processors~\cite{shinde2016preventing,wang2017leaky,xu2015controlled}, through SQL query patterns on encrypted outsourced databases \cite{islam2012access,kellaris2016generic} and through search patterns, resulting in query recovery attacks, in searchable encryptions \cite{cash2015leakage,islam2012access}.

 To mitigate access pattern leakage, Goldreich and Ostrovsky introduced the notion of Oblivious RAM (ORAM) \cite{goldreich1996software}.
-An ORAM scheme transforms a sequence of virtual accesses into a sequence of physical accesses that is independent of the input sequence.
+An ORAM scheme transforms a sequence of {original (referred to as virtual)} accesses into a sequence of physical accesses that is independent of the original sequence.
 This transformation eliminates information leakage in the access trace.
 Ultimately, an adversary must not be able to distinguish between the access patterns produced by an ORAM on an arbitrary pair of input sequences of the same length.

-A trivial ORAM can be constructed by sequentially downloading the full database during each access.
-Although the access pattern produced by the ORAM is \textit{identical} for all input sequences of the same length, rendering this scheme oblivious, there is a linear blowup in bandwidth and it is impractical on meaningfully\footnote{We assume that the size of the outsourced database is larger than the available private memory.
-Otherwise, the outsourcing becomes redundant.} sized databases.
-Thus, the principal aim is to minimize the bandwidth overhead, that is, the number of additional physical accesses per virtual access, without sacrificing the privacy guarantee.
-In contrast to the trivial solution, a bandwidth-efficient ORAM obfuscates the original access pattern by performing additional dummy accesses and periodic shuffling of the server's contents.
+The transformation induced by an ORAM obfuscates the original access pattern by performing both additional dummy accesses and periodic shuffling of the server's contents.
+Since these operations incur bandwidth overhead, the principal aim of ORAM research is to minimize this bandwidth overhead while maintaining adequate privacy.
+However, it is known that one cannot achieve performance better than a logarithmic overhead (in terms of the number of outsourced blocks) due to the established lower bound~\cite{goldreich1996software,larsen2018yes}.